Cross-agency enforcement analytics

 Yes.
 LaborAudit links SEC EDGAR Exhibit 21 subsidiary disclosures to enforcement records in WHD, NLRB, and OSHA.
 This reveals enforcement actions filed under subsidiary or DBA names that standard single-entity searches miss — critical for M&A due diligence and CSDDD compliance.

-What is the LERS risk score and how does machine learning improve it?
+What is the enforcement risk score and how does it work?

 The Labor Enforcement Risk Score (LERS) is a 0–100 composite score with AAA-to-C ratings.
-The latest version uses machine learning trained on employer enforcement data with features that capture structural similarity across the employer network.
-The model achieves high accuracy for predicting future enforcement actions, combining violation severity, recurrence patterns, cross-agency breadth, penalty magnitude, and temporal trends.
+It uses machine learning trained on employer enforcement data to predict future enforcement risk, combining violation severity, recurrence patterns, cross-agency breadth, penalty magnitude, and temporal trends.

 How does LaborAudit use AI and machine learning?